Narita, Chiba: Central Narita

 Central Narita is roughly defined as the area between Narita Station, Keisei Narita Station and the Narita-san Temple.
 The main road in central Narita is Omotesandō (表参道), which is lined with about 150 small shops and has been extensively renovated in recent years.

 Narita New Town

 Narita New Town is a planned residential area to the west of Narita Station.
 It has 16,000 homes with a total population of 60,000.
 The area was designed in 1968 based on the new towns surrounding London in the UK, and now houses most of the city's population.
 Many residents of the area are airport or airline workers: the area houses corporate housing and dormitories for Japan Airlines, All Nippon Airways, the Japan Civil Aviation Bureau and Japan Customs.
 There are also several Urban Renaissance Agency and other government-subsidized housing projects in the area.

 Kōzunomori

 Kōzunomori is a suburban area of Narita located south of the New Town, about 4 minutes by train from Keisei Narita Station.
 It has a population of about 12,000.
-Kōzunomori Station is flanked by a large Your Elm department store.
+Kōzunomori Station is flanked by a large Ito-Yokado department store.